-So, here is where you can share your reflections, starting with your comment to this post.
-Later, you are welcome to comment on your fellow students’ blog posts as well.
-I’m looking forward to reading your comments!
+So, this is where you can share your reflections, starting with your individual comment to this post.
+Later, you are welcome to respond to your fellow students’ blog posts as well.
+This will be really interesting reading for me and my colleagues.